MicrosoftDocs/minecraft-creator/creator/Documents/ScriptingIntroduction.md

 ---
 author: iconicNurdle
 ms.author: mikeam
-title: Introductions to Scripting in Minecraft
+title: Introduction to Scripting in Minecraft
 description: "In introducion to writing and deploying scripts in Minecraft: Bedrock Edition" ms.service: minecraft-bedrock-edition
 ---

-# What is Scripting?
+# Introduction to Scripting in Minecraft

 "Scripting" is just another way of saying "writing a list of instructions for the computer to follow to make it do what you want it to do."